KevinTheMix/CheatSheets/Angular.md

 ## Introduction

 Angular is a JavaScript framework used to build web application and managing all the plumbing.
-Everything is client-side, where the initial HTML (index.html) page is minimal and nested Components are loaded via lazy-loading.
+Everything is client-side, where the initial HTML (index.html) page & styles are minimal (aka Angular Shell) and easily cache-able, whilst nested Components are loaded via lazy-loading.
 Its source code is written in TypeScript (made by Microsoft), a typed (Classes via decorators, Modules, Strong typing) superset of JavaScript that gets transpiled to JS.
 Starting process of an Angular App is main.ts -> app.module.ts -> bootstrapped component (i.e. app.component.html & app.component.ts).
+Angular is basically modularly organized Typescript using webpack for module/template/styles packaging.

 ## Environment